MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

 [!INCLUDE[tsql-appliesto-sslinux-only](../includes/tsql-appliesto-sslinux-only.md)]

-This document explains how to configure [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on Linux to support Active Directory (AD) authentication, also known as integrated authentication.
+This tutorial explains how to configure [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on Linux to support Active Directory (AD) authentication, also known as integrated authentication.
 AD Authentication enables domain-joined clients on either Windows or Linux to authenticate to [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] using their domain credentials and the Kerberos protocol.

 AD Authentication has the following advantages over [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Authentication: